colinbeales/FunctionsWorkshop2018/docs/Lab6-DurableFunctions.md

 >
 > How many times is a breakpoint hit in the orchestration?
 >
->How many times in the activity function?
+> How many times in the activity function?
+>
+> Open the Azure Storage Explorer and look for a table called DurableFunctionsHubHistory.
+What can you see in there?

 As you might have noticed the orchestration function is being replayed.
 The Durable Functions framework stored the orchestration status in Azure Table Storage and uses Storage Queues to call activities and start/replay the orchestration.